EmbeddedOS/embeddedos.github.io/_posts/2025-01-19-understand-initrd.md

 qemu-system-aarch64 -kernel linux/arch/arm64/boot/Image -initrd test.cpio.gz -machine virt -cpu cortex-a53 -m 1G -nographic
 ```

-> In fact, the `/init` should do more to load more drivers, mount the real rootfs, and run the init program and that.
+> In fact, the `/init` should do more tasks such as loading more drivers, mounting the real rootfs, and run the init program and that.
 {: .prompt-info }

 ## 6. Some tricky questions

 ### 6.1.
 Can kernel boot without initrd?

+Of course, yes, `initrd` is optional and the kernel can mount rootfs directly by either having fixed rootfs name  built-in kernel or passing the rootfs name via the kernel parameter `root=<path>`.
+The needed drivers for mounting the rootfs also are required to build into kernel image.

 ### 6.2.
 Is it possible to use initrd as the final rootfs?